 - Am I always rushing?

 - What can I take off my plate (partially or entirely)?

 ENERGY MANAGEMENT: HOW YOU USE AND RECHARGE YOUR ENERGY IMPACTS THE QUALITY OF YOUR LIFE

 Becoming a parent makes you aware of your energy levels (quantity) and the type of energy (quality).
-It’s safe to say, energetically, most parents are exhausted at some point in time and feel like they are running on fumes.
+It’s safe to say; energetically, most parents are exhausted at some point in time and feel like they are running on fumes.
 Therefore, now it’s time to recharge!

 - How do I feel in general?

-- How do I feel on a daily basis?
+- How do I feel daily?